What’s the difference between Open vs. Closed Ferments?

 And if you need to check your ferment there’s a handy pump included in the kit so you can extract the oxygen again and feel safe knowing that your ferment can continue to create gut loving goodness without the risk of unwelcome bacteria strains or fungus.

 Ready to put fermented foods into practise for your own health gains?
-I have lots more fermented food recipes, instructions and guidance on how to get started, make and continue this incredible way of keeping you and your body healthy, in my 4 Week Gut Makeover Program and my Every Day Healthy Course.
+I have lots more fermented food recipes, instructions and guidance on how to get started, make and continue this incredible way of keeping you and your body healthy, in our 4 Week Gut Makeover Program and the Every Day Healthy Course.

 Happy Fermenting! <3